JSON to CSV Converter — Free Online

 About JSON to CSV Conversion

 JSON to CSV is the conversion that bridges authoring formats and distribution formats.
 JSON is good at one job, CSV is good at another, and most knowledge work involves moving content from one to the other and back.
 FileChange handles JSON to CSV entirely in your browser — your document content is read locally, the conversion happens on your own CPU, and the resulting CSV downloads straight to your device.
 Nothing leaves your machine, which matters when the document contains personal information, client work, financial data, or anything else you would not want sitting in someone else's log files.
+A JSON file holds nested objects and arrays, but a CSV is a flat grid of rows and columns, so the heart of this conversion is deciding how a hierarchy collapses into a single table.
+FileChange parses your JSON in the browser and uses a client-side spreadsheet library (SheetJS) to map each top-level record to a row, writing comma-separated text you can open straight in Excel or Google Sheets.

 Why People Convert JSON to CSV

 Documents move in two directions: editable to fixed-layout (Word → PDF, HTML → PDF) and fixed-layout to editable (PDF → Word, PDF → Text).
 The first is about distribution and printing — you need the document to look identical on every device, you do not want anyone editing it accidentally, and you might want to sign it.
 The second is about reuse — you need to copy the text into another document, search across it, or feed the content into a script or database.
 JSON to CSV is one of these directions, and FileChange handles it cleanly using the open-source libraries that already power similar features in browsers and OS-level tools.
+You almost always reach for JSON to CSV when an API or app exported records as JSON but the person who needs them lives in a spreadsheet.
+An analyst wants to pivot the data in Excel, a marketer wants to filter rows in Google Sheets, or a database import tool insists on CSV, and none of them want to read raw braces and brackets.
+The export was machine-friendly; CSV makes it human-friendly and tool-friendly.

 How to Convert JSON to CSV Online